-The RDL is organized as a series of Comma-Separated Values (.CSV) files containing Object definitions, Tag list, Equipment list, Properties, Units of Measure, Document Types, Pick Lists and universally unique identifiers (UUIDs) specified by CFIHOS.
+The RDL is organized as a series of Comma-Separated Values (.CSV) files containing Object definitions, Tag list, Equipment list, Properties, Units of Measure, Document Types, Pick Lists and any CFIHOS unique identifiers.
 The CFIHOS Specification document describes the information model that ties the RDL CSV’s together.

 The CFIHOS Contract Scenario Templates, described in Section 3.1.1, show the standard expected RDL CSV’s that should be selected for various Capital Project hand-over scenarios.